seanpmaxwell/model-initializer/README.md

   - Each one has an array counterpart: i.e. `string[]` and can be prepending with `?` to make it optional i.e. `?string[]`.
   - Every property can be appended with ` | null` to make it nullable.
   - There is also `pk` (primary-key) and `fk` (foreign-key).
-- `default`: optional (except for `object`s which are not optional, nullable, or an array), a value passed to `new()` if the key is absent from the partial being passed.
+- `default`: optional (except for `object`'s which are not optional, nullable, or an array), a value passed to `new()` if the key is absent from the partial being passed.
 - `refine`: optional for all types but required in those which include `object` (i.e. `?object[]`).
   - This function will always be called if truthy and will be used in `new` and `isValid` to validate a value.
   - For each `string` or `number` type, you can also pass string or number array to `refine` instead of a function.
 The validation check will make sure that the value is included in the array.

 ### Nullable
-- `null` means that null is a valid value regardless of what's set by type.
+- `| null` means that null is a valid value regardless of what's set by type.
 - If a property is nullable and optional, then a property whose value is null will be skipped in the `new()` function
 - When `new` is called, if a `object` is not optional, but is nullable, and no default is supplied, then null will be used